- Products & Solutions

 By Paul Richard, OEM Product Manager

-Most thermal spray operations utilize a dust collection system to manage over-sprayed compounds (dirty, dust-laden air), but the system will only capture dust that reaches the filters.
-Proper airflow design, which is critical to ensuring the capture and transport of airborne particulate, is a challenge in thermal spray cells.
+Most thermal spray operations utilize a dust collection or system to manage over-sprayed compounds (dirty, dust-laden air), but the dust control system will only capture dust that reaches the filters.
+Proper airflow design, which is critical to ensuring the capture and transport of airborne particulate or dust control, is a challenge in thermal spray cells.
 This article discusses this issue and offers some proven strategies for ensuring it.

 Downward flow booths must also be tall enough to allow space for the plenum underneath the floor.
 It is sometimes possible to use a pit beneath the booth, but booths and their plenums are generally installed above the shop floor.